jmyers7/book/_sources/chapters/theory-to-practice.md

 ```
 &nbsp;

-However, what makes our current scenario different from those considered in past chapters is that we have an entire sample of prices at hand, not just a *single* price.
-How are we to fit *samples* and *datasets* into our theoretical framework?
+However, what makes our current scenario different from those considered in past chapters is that we have an entire dataset of prices at hand, not just a *single* price.
+How are we to fit *datasets* into our theoretical framework?

 The answer is pretty obvious, actually.
-After all, a collection of $m$ prices like those in our sample must come from a collection of $m$ listings, right?
-This suggests that we should simply duplicate the random variable $X$ to obtain a *sequence* of random variables
+After all, a collection of $m$ prices like those in our dataset must come from a collection of $m$ listings, right?
+This suggests that we should simply "duplicate" the random variable $X$ to obtain a *sequence* of random variables

 \begin{equation*}
 X_1,X_2,\ldots,X_m,
 \end{equation*}

 where the random variable $X_i$ (for $1\leq i \leq m$) spits out the price of the $i$-th listing.
-Something like:
+Something like this:

 ```{image} ../img/cartesian.svg
 :width: 90%